paulrisk3/pihomecam/README.md

 * Verify functionality with <code>systemctl status pihomecam.service</code>

 ### Access Video Stream
-* On a web browser on the same network as the Pi Cam, navigate to '<PiCam IP>':8000/stream.mjpg
+* On a web browser on the same network as the Pi Cam, navigate to `<PiCam IP>`:8000/stream.mjpg

 ## To do